defgsus/nn-experiments/docs/posts/2025/2025-07-27-clipig-tilesets.md

 ![rpg tileset from noise ec 16x16px 7x7map](assets/2025-07-27-clipig-tilesets/rpg-tileset-from-noise-ec-16x16px-7x7map.png)

 It's nice and smooth and tileable.
 But it's also pretty chaotic.
-Using the spiky lighting template from above as source creates a tileset that better follows the inside/outside logic of the tiling:
+Using the spiky lighting template from above as source (instead of noise) creates a tileset that better follows the inside/outside logic of the tiling:

 ![rpg tileset from template preview](assets/2025-07-27-clipig-tilesets/rpg-tileset-from-template-preview.png)